Phytophthora infestans: Disease management

 If adequate field scouting occurs and late blight is found soon after disease development, localized patches of potato plants can be killed with a desiccant (e.g. paraquat) through the use of a backpack sprayer.
 This management technique can be thought of as a field-scale hypersensitive response similar to what occurs in some plant-viral interactions whereby cells surrounding the initial point of infection are killed in order to prevent proliferation of the pathogen.

 If infected tubers make it into a storage bin, there is a very high risk to the storage life of the entire bin.
-Once in storage, there isn't much that can be done besides emptying the parts of the bin that contain tubers infected with Phytophthora infestans.
-To increase the probability of successfully storing potatoes from a field where late blight was known to occur during the growing season, some products can be applied just prior to entering storage (e.g. Phostrol).
+Once in storage, there is not much that can be done besides emptying the parts of the bin that contain tubers infected with Phytophthora infestans.
+To increase the probability of successfully storing potatoes from a field where late blight was known to occur during the growing season, some products can be applied just prior to entering storage (e.g., Phostrol).

 Around the world the disease causes around $6 billion of damage to crops each year.

 Resistant plants

-Breeding for resistance, particularly in potato plants, has had limited success in part due to difficulties in crossing cultivated potato to its wild relatives, which are the source of potential resistance genes.
-In addition, most resistance genes only work against a subset of P. infestans isolates, since effective plant disease resistance only results when the pathogen expresses a RXLR effector gene that matches the corresponding plant resistance (R) gene; effector-R gene interactions trigger a range of plant defenses, such as the production of compounds toxic to the pathogen.
+Breeding for resistance, particularly in potato plants, has had limited success in part due to difficulties in crossing cultivated potato with its wild relatives, which are the source of potential resistance genes.
+In addition, most resistance genes work only against a subset of P. infestans isolates, since effective plant disease resistance results only when the pathogen expresses a RXLR effector gene that matches the corresponding plant resistance (R) gene; effector-R gene interactions trigger a range of plant defenses, such as the production of compounds toxic to the pathogen.

 Potato and tomato varieties vary in their susceptibility to blight.
 Most early varieties are very vulnerable; they should be planted early so that the crop matures before blight starts (usually in July in the Northern Hemisphere).
-Many old crop varieties, such as King Edward potato are also very susceptible but are grown because they are wanted commercially.
+Many old crop varieties, such as King Edward potato, are also very susceptible but are grown because they are wanted commercially.
 Maincrop varieties which are very slow to develop blight include Cara, Stirling, Teena, Torridon, Remarka, and Romano.
 Some so-called resistant varieties can resist some strains of blight and not others, so their performance may vary depending on which are around.
 These crops have had polygenic resistance bred into them, and are known as "field resistant".
-New varieties such as Sarpo Mira and Sarpo Axona show great resistance to blight even in areas of heavy infestation.
+New varieties, such as Sarpo Mira and Sarpo Axona, show great resistance to blight even in areas of heavy infestation.
 Defender is an American cultivar whose parentage includes Ranger Russet and Polish potatoes resistant to late blight.
 It is a long white-skinned cultivar with both foliar and tuber resistance to late blight.
 Defender was released in 2004.

 Genetic engineering may also provide options for generating resistance cultivars.
 A resistance gene effective against most known strains of blight has been identified from a wild relative of the potato, Solanum bulbocastanum, and introduced by genetic engineering into cultivated varieties of potato.
 This is an example of cisgenic genetic engineering.

 Melatonin in the plant/P. infestans co-environment reduces the stress tolerance of the parasite.